 What I can tell you from a cursory look at the data is that, as was the case in all other places we surveyed, all corals (and their in hospite Symbiodinium populations) were exhibiting the molecular hallmarks of a cellular stress response at the time of sampling.
 For a sneak peak of those data, please check out this JMP file (for P. acuta only).
 This file contains the NCBI accession numbers of the mitochondrial open reading frame sequences used for genotyping the coral samples, as well as other information about the samples (site information, depth, sampling dates, environmental data, etc.).

 I have posted some of my favorite photos below.
 For all pictures (hosted on my OneDrive account), here are the October and November ones.
 Here is the field report from LOF.
-GPS coordinates of the sites and environmental data (temperature, salinity, reef types, etc.).
-For a single picture of each colony sampled, please scroll to the bottom.
+GPS coordinates of the sites and environmental data (temperature, salinity, reef types, etc.) are also available for download (see hyperlinks in this sentence).
+For a single picture of each colony sampled, please go to this page.
 Macro images of each colony's polyps can be found within the OneDrive folders.

 PCA by Symbiodinium assemblage.